PieceMaker/recipe-design/api.md

 ### `NewRecipe`

-A `NewRecipe` model will be defined as follows:
+A `NewRecipe` model will extend a `BaseRecipe`, adding the following properties:

 * `published` - `date`
 * `recipe` - `string` - full recipe as markdown